-CommunitiesMayoral Priority: Brin cost of living ging down the All families thrive. • Mayoral Priority: Doncaster's vital servi Protecting ces Schools become more effective in providing support and guidance for families and ensuring greater engagement with the school system and other agencies.
-Council services are mode for money. dern and value The authority will, as part of this strategy, review the effectiveness of its attendance provision in order that it impacts upon a broader range of families and schools.
-Working with our part provide strong lead governance. tners we will dership and Focused training and network events are provided through the Local Authority.
+Communities Mayoral Priority: Bringing down the cost of living All families thrive.
+Mayoral Priority: Protecting Doncaster's vital services Schools become more effective in providing support and guidance for families and ensuring greater engagement with the school system and other agencies.
+Council services are modern and value for money.
+The authority will, as part of this strategy, review the effectiveness of its attendance provision in order that it impacts upon a broader range of families and schools.
+Working with our partners we will provide strong leadership and governance.
+Focused training and network events are provided through the Local Authority.
 Supporting and challenging school leaders in order to improve systems and practices within their settings.